 I am very excited about this opportunity, and I look forward to speaking with you over the phone.

-Please, notice you are not accusing the interviewer of not calling when she said she would, and you are also providing the appointment details.
-This approach is less threatening and serves as a reminder of who you are in case she's dealing with multiple interviewees.
+Notice, you are not accusing the interviewer of not calling when she said she would, and you are also providing the appointment details.
+This approach is less threatening and serves as a reminder of who you are in case they’re dealing with multiple interviewees.

 Hopefully, carrying yourself in this manner will reinforce the recruiter's decision to pick your resume out of the pile.
 Meanwhile, continue to expose yourself to other opportunities to land your dream position by recharging your online job search.
 Good luck!